DHTMLX/docs-diagram/docs/api/editor/aftergroupmove_event.md

 ### Description

-@short: fires when a group or swimlane is moved one grid step
+@short: Fires when a group or swimlane is moved one grid step

 ### Usage